smagr173/BBMobile/ReadMe.md

 ![CartScreen](http://acad.kutztown.edu/~smagr173/GitHub/cartImg.png) ![MenuScreen](http://acad.kutztown.edu/~smagr173/GitHub/menu.png)

 <h2>Viewing the Project</h2>
-If you wish to view the published app please follow the instructions below
+If you wish to view the published app please follow the instructions below.
+You are encouraged to use all of the apps features, including creating an account and placing orders.

 Requirements:
  - Smartphone or tablet (iOS or Android)